rschristopher/rschristopher.github.io/src/criticisms/index.md

 This of course suggests
  that the critics are stupid,
  lazy, and intellectually dishonest
  (being so unabashedly uninterested in the pursuit of truth).
-It would even seem that most of the media function as propaganda defending the status quo, and accepting without question the dictates of power.
+It would even seem that most of the media functions as propaganda defending the status quo, and accepting without question the dictates of power.